- Academic Affairs

 The University shall respond promptly and in an appropriate manner to all emergencies.
 The University shall base its response on the following priorities:

-- The Incident Commander (IC) assumes command, establishes an Incident Command Post (ICP) and assigns
+- The Incident Commander (IC) assumes command, establishes an Incident Command Post (ICP), and assigns responsibilities to his command and general staff members.

 The AVP for Communications and Marketing (or designee) is a member of the EMT and will normally be located with the EMT in the EOC.
 That person’s role is to assist the EMD in creating and disseminating internal and external messages authorized by the EMD.
 The AVP for Communications and Marketing or designee will also identify a media relations representative who will be located at the ICP and serve as the PIO for the IC.